 Coaching, such as the four types I listed above, moves beyond training and development programs to provide customized support and growth.
 When OD results in organization change, which it generally does, coaching helps leaders understand and embrace their evolving roles quickly.
 It helps them leverage their strengths to clearly lead and empower others to adapt to change, as well.
 This results in organizations equipped to “hit the ground running” with new strategies and positive culture change that sustains organizations into the future.

-In short, coaching fits just about everywhere in OD.
+In my experience of coaching and organization development in New Jersey and New York, coaching fits just about everywhere.
 What do you think?